JeffHughes/AzureTableFramework/docs/source/index.md

 **Tables are named after Classes**  (public class Blog {} => "Blog" Table  ) If you change a class name (_and please don't forget it's corresponding ID property name, too_), a new table will be created the next time "SaveChanges" is called and previous data will remain in the old table with the old class name.
 There is no migration.

 **RowKeys are ClassNames + "ID"**
 There must be a (string) property that matches the case-sensitive pattern  Class Name + "ID" (e.g. class named Blog, must have a (string) property of "BlogID").
-RowKeys are GUIDs by default, if you don't otherwise populate the property, a new guid (as string) will be created before saving.
+RowKeys are GUIDs by default, if you don't otherwise populate the property, a new guid will be created before saving.

 ```
 public class Blog : AzureTableEntity